MengshanChen/SU_CPSC_5100_18FQ/README.md

 ## Tentative list of topics / schedule

+This list is subject to change as we adjust topics over the quarter.
+Assume this is the correct sequence until otherwise changed.

 * 09/26 - Administrivia, introduction to "software requirements" (chp.
 1)
 * 10/01 - Requirements from the customer perspective (Bill of Rights and Responsibilities)
 * 10/03 - The requirements process (chp.
 2)